helionmusic/launchpad_s_plus/README.md

 Novation Launchpad S Java programming API and demo program

-Warning: I am completely new to githun and open sourcing and everything.
+Warning: I am completely new to github and open sourcing and everything.
 If I am doing ANYTHING wrong, please let me know.
 I would be more than happy to fix.

 Another warning: This was my first ever real Java project, done during a semester in the context of a Java course.
 The source code might not be the best but it gets the job done.
 And I am absolutely terrible with working on GUI.
 Project requirements set for the project during the course included setting up a Microsoft Access database to use within the program.
 This means all the statistics and game scores within the program are saved in a Microsoft Access file (I don't like it either).
 I will definitely update the code to be much more efficient in the near future once I free up some more time.